apostrophecms/docs/docs/reference/modules/module.md

 ## Featured methods

 The following methods belong to this module and may be useful in project-level code.
-As noted above, *they should be used via another, more appropriate module,* rather than directly called from this module.
+As noted above, *they should be used via another module.* They cannot be directly called from this module as it is not instantiated.

 See the [source code](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/module/index.js) for all methods that belong to this module.
 <!-- Some are used within the module and would just create noise here. -->

 ### `async render(req, template, data)`

 Returns rendered HTML for a template with the data provided.
 You must pass `req`, a request object, as the first argument.
 The `template` argument should be the name of a template file in the module's `views` directory.
+If the `template` argument has no file extension Apostrophe will look for an `.html` or `.njk` file.

 All properties of `data` can be used in Nunjucks templates as properties of the `data` object.
 This argument may be omitted to include no additional data.